Ashu-hub/All-About-Java/SpringBootInterviewQuestions.md

 	Swagger2 is an open source project used to generate the **REST API documents for RESTful web services.**
 	Steps:
 	1) Add 2 dependencies- springfox-swagger2 and springfox-swagger-ui
-	2) Now, add the @EnableSwagger2 - It will enable the Swagger2 in application.
+	2) Now, add the @EnableSwagger2 in the main class - It will enable the Swagger2 in application.
 	3) Create Docket Bean to configure Swagger2 for your Spring Boot application.
 We need to define the base package to configure REST API(s) for Swagger2 like:-
 ```java